Thursday, March 19, 2026

 But the people were thirsty for water there, and they grumbled against Moses.
 They said, "Why did you bring us up out of Egypt to make us and our children and livestock die of thirst?"

-At a place called Rephidim, there is no water.
+At a place in the desert called Rephidim, there is no water.
 Once again the people complain, in the same way that they complained earlier: "Egypt was better!
 You brought us out here to kill us!"

 What does it mean to "put YHWH to the test"?
 Fretheim argues that (in modern terms) this is using YHWH as a "vending machine", demanding that He put out gifts upon request.